Nest Cam Review 2023

-While using all of the Nest cameras, we used the same Nest app whenever we were away from home.
-It was here where we viewed live footage, spoke to loved ones through two-way audio, rifled through cloud storage, receiving notifications, set up smart platform integrations, named people for familiar face alerts, and more.
-The app was super easy to use, and we loved how it integrated all of our Nest products under one virtual roof, from our Nest Learning Thermostat to our Nest Protect smoke and CO detector.
-Other Nest customers seemed to agree with us, as the app has a 4.7 on the Apple store and a 4.3 on the Google Play store.5 Since we last reviewed the Nest cameras, this app has gotten a lot less buggy, so thank you to Nest for making some vast improvements!
+With all of the Nest cameras, we used the same Nest app whenever we were away from home.
+The app was where we viewed live footage, spoke to loved ones through two-way audio, rifled through cloud storage, received notifications, set up smart platform integrations, named people for familiar face alerts, and more.
+It was super easy to use, and we loved how it integrated all of our Nest products under one virtual roof, from our Nest Learning Thermostat to our Nest Protect smoke and CO detector.
+Other Nest customers seemed to agree with us, as the app has a 4.7 on the Apple store and a 4.2 on the Google Play store.5 Since we last reviewed the Nest cameras, this app has gotten a lot less buggy, so thank you to Nest for making some vast improvements!

 Of course, we also found a ton of differences between the Nest cameras, such as:

-Money Saving Tip: If you want Nest on a budget, buy the Nest Cam Outdoor or the Nest Cam Indoor, as the IQ cameras are more expensive.
+Money-Saving Tip: If you want Nest on a budget, buy the first-generation Nest Cam Indoor for only $129.99.

 Installing Our Nest Cameras

-Like 60% of all security systems,6 we had to install our Nest cameras all by ourselves.
-When it came to setting everything up, all of the Nest cameras worked nearly identically.
-Pretty much all we had to do was plug them in and connect them to our Wi-Fi network in the Nest app.
-The app guided us through the process step-by-step, and we had them set up in only a few minutes each.
-Of course, if you wanted to mount them, that would take a bit more time and some screwing, but we simply placed our cameras on flat surfaces and called it a day.
-But if you’re feeling too lazy for DIY installation, you can pay to get your Nest cameras installed by a professional for $99 each.
-Since we were a bit short on cash, DIY was a great option for us.
+Like 60 percent of all security systems,7we had to install our Nest cameras all by ourselves.
+When it came to setting everything up, the app guided us through the process step-by-step, and we had our Nest Cams set up in only a few minutes each.
+If we wanted to mount them, that would take a bit more time and a little elbow grease, so we simply placed our cameras on flat surfaces and called it a day.
+And as far as the Nest Floodlight, that installation will involve some hardwiring, which we’d recommend leaving to a professional installer.
+The good news is, a Nest Pro can come to your home and install your Nest Cam for $99.

 New York Times.
 (2011).
 A Thermostat That’s Clever, Not Clunky.